8 summer activities to avoid learning loss

 • Vacations

-Libraries, local recreation centers, nonprofit groups and universities frequently offer week-long themed programs.
 Is your child interested in robotics, cooking, plants or art?
-Look around for a summer camp with a focus that will get your child excited about learning.
+Libraries, local recreation centers, nonprofit groups and universities often offer week-long themed programs or summer camps with a focus that will get your child excited about learning.

-Volunteerism can be a great individual or family option for learning and exploring new interests.
-Volunteer opportunities in your area may include:
+Volunteering is a great way for older children to learn and explore new interests.
+Volunteer opportunities for your child may include:

 • Animal shelters